ATTIC-TOURS/rag/paper/sections/appendices/B. Survey Questionnaires.md

 ## Appendix B. Survey Questionnaires

-### B.1 Survey Questionnaire for Travel Agency Staff
+### B.1 Survey on Travel Agency Staff Experiences in Handling Japan Visa Inquiries via Messenger

-This questionnaire is designed to gather information from staff members regarding their experiences in handling visa-related inquiries.
-The data collected will be used solely for academic purposes to analyze service response time, consistency, workload, and availability in the Japan visa application process.
+This survey aims to gather insights from travel agency staff about their workload, response times, consistency, and common customer questions when handling Japan visa inquiries through Messenger.
+The results will be used for academic research to identify challenges and areas for improvement in customer support.

 #### Section A: Workload and Response

-1. On a typical working day, how many visa inquiries (phone, email, or walk-in) do you personally handle?
+1. On a typical working day, how many Japan visa inquiries via Messenger do you personally handle?

     - ☐ Fewer than 10